Multiple Bracket Function, Stirling Number, and Lah Number Identities: Conclusion

 \section{Conclusion}

-We have derived several interesting summation identities for the multiple $qt$-Stirling numbers in the present paper.
-We will write down additional properties such as the recurrence relations they satisfy, their explicit evaluations in certain special cases, their combinatorial interpretation, generating functions, and connections to other families of multiple special numbers in an upcoming article.
-The Stirling numbers have interesting connections to various branches in mathematics such as the one expressed in the classical Dobinski's formula.
+We have derived several interesting identities for the multiple $qt$-factorial functions, multiple $qt$-Stirling numbers, and multiple $qt$-Lah numbers in the present paper.
+We will construct additional properties such as other recurrence relations they satisfy, their explicit evaluations in various other special cases, their combinatorial interpretations, other generating functions they satisfy, and their connections to different families of multiple combinatorial numbers in an upcoming article.
+The Stirling and Lah numbers have interesting connections to various branches in mathematics such as the one expressed in the classical Dobinski's formula.
 Such relations will also be formulated in that paper.